 Kids and Accessibility

-- Most distillery tours are not wheel-chair accessible/suitable for those mobility impaired, as they tend to be in old buildings with narrow walkways and usually there are stairs.
+Most distillery tours are not wheel-chair accessible/suitable for those mobility impaired, as they tend to be in old buildings with narrow walkways and usually there are stairs.
 Contact the distillery directly if you have any questions.
-Glengoyne stills and the mash tun are at ground level with wide ramp access.
-Glenturret has wheelchair accessible bathrooms and level access around the property but not in the production areas.
-Auchentoshan is wheelchair accessible for part of the tour but not all of it.
+Also have a look at Euan's Guide - a purpose built website that makes it easier for disabled people to find great places to go.

 The following distilleries are within roughly 90 minutes of Glasgow on public transport.
 Some light walking may be required.
 Click on the link for each distillery to open in google maps – from google maps you can utilise the public transport directions feature from your exact location.